Braden-Bell-Nidec/Parsing_Program/Parsing_Program/README.md

 The script creates a temporary combined Excel file during the execution, which is deleted upon completion.

 ## Credits
-This script was created by Braden Bell with assistance from chatGPT-4
+This script was created by Braden Bell with assistance from OpenAI's chatGPT-4